Download our FREE smartphone app today!

 - Ensuring that children and learners are growing up in circumstances consistent with the provision of safe and effective care.

 Safeguarding at Harris Academy Tottenham is a common thread that runs through all that we do, including child protection, health care plans, site security, safety in lessons, in the playground and on school trips, behaviour for learning, anti-bullying and through our curriculum.

 We listen to our students and take seriously what they tell us.
 Our staff are trained in child protection and our students know who they can talk to if they have a concern.
 We have a team of trained Designated Officers and a Designated Safeguarding Lead.
 See the information below for details of how to get in touch with our Safeguarding Team.

 To contact our safeguarding team please email email@example.com.
 Telephone: 020 3772 4243

-The Governor with responsibility for Safeguarding and Student Welfare is Irene Randall.
+The Governor with Responsibility for Safeguarding and Student Welfare is Farida Momtaz (Parent Governor).

-The Local Authority Designated Officer (LADO) is: Sarah Roberts.
+The Local Authority Designated Officer (LADO) is Shauna McAllister.

 Haringey Local Safeguarding Children Board

 You can contact the LADO via firstname.lastname@example.org